fvmach/Conversations-App/README.md

 A complete, standalone application for managing Twilio Conversations with integrated Conversational Intelligence Export functionality.

-## Key Feature: Proper Export Implementation
+## Key Feature: Export Conversations

-This app correctly implements the `/Export` endpoint from the **Twilio Conversations API** (not Voice API), ensuring that conversation messages (chat, WhatsApp, SMS) are exported to Intelligence Services, NOT voice call transcriptions.
+This app implements the `/Export` endpoint from the **Twilio Conversations API**, ensuring that messaging conversations (chat, WhatsApp, SMS, email) are exported to Twilio Conversational Intelligence Services.

 ## Quick Start